 Tyler Ratliff (Alexandria, VA/Marshall University) would allow four straight Diamond Dawgs to reach base, culminating in an Turner double that would score Kevin Radziewicz (Cromwell, CT/Fairfield University).
 Justin Fowler’s (Aliso Viejo, CA/Dartmouth College) single just one batter later would score Martinez and extend the Mohawk Valley lead back to three.

 Kinneman would cut the lead back to two in the top of the eighth, as his RBI single would score Genord.
 That would chase reliever Chris Henry (Yorktown Heights, NY/Herkimer CC) from the game, as he would be replaced by Zachary Vennaro (New Hartford, NY/Monroe CC).
 Radziewicz would throw a wild pitch over third baseman Turner’s head, which allowed Kinneman to score and cut the lead to one.

 However, that one run would be all that Vennaro would need, as he would only allow a double by Eric Downey (Albany, NY/SUNY Brockport) the rest of the way to close the game out.
 Vennaro would pick up the save for his two innings of solid work.

 Appel would pick up the win for the Diamond Dawgs (6-7), while Johnny Malatesta (Vineland, NJ/NJIT)would be saddled with the loss for Amsterdam (8-6).

 The Diamond Dawgs will stay home for Father’s Day, as they host the Albany Dutchmen.
-The Mohawks will head to East Field on Sunday to take on the Glens Falls Dragons.
+The Mohawks will head to East Field to take on the Glens Falls Dragons.